Roti (Buttery Indian Flatbread)

 How to make Roti – Indian Flatbread

 This Roti flatbread is so delicious!
 I can’t get enough of it.
-It is really good by itself, but it is amazing when served with a saucy Indian dish, like this Chicken Tikka Masala I just posted, or this Indian Ginger Chicken.
+It is really good by itself, but it is amazing when served with a saucy Indian dish, like this Slow Cooker Chicken Tikka Masala I just posted, or this Slow Cooker Basil Chicken in Coconut Curry Sauce.
 It’s perfect for sopping up extra sauce.
 This recipe is super easy.
 It can be made ahead of time and re-heated in the microwave with good results.
 Use lots of butter!
 You only live once!

 Roti (Buttery Indian Flatbread)Makes 6 roti adjust servings